leo-arch/clifm-bash/README.md

 CliFM was first deviced with purely self-educational purposes.
 All I wanted was to learn more about the amazing bash.
 But then the project began growing rapidilly, up to the point where it became what it is today: a simple, but fully functional file manager.
-Insofar as it was entirely written in Shell script, CliFM's code is accesible and easily modifiable by any average Linux user.
+Insofar as it is entirely written in Shell script, CliFM's code is accesible and easily modifiable by any average Linux user.
 As a file manager, CliFM is intended to perform all the basic operations you may expect from any file manager out there: navigate through your files and folders,